Dimitris112/Contact-Manager-pp3/README.md

 #### View existing contact

-- Once the user chooses to change the input color (or not), the next thing they'll come to face are the prompt to `View existing contacts` on the program.
+- Once the users choose to change the input color (or not), the next thing they'll come to face are the prompt to `View existing contacts` on the program.

   <details>